39 Reasons You Should Be Using WordPress for Your Online Presence

 Concern: How can I Protect my WordPress website?

 By using WordPress, you have access to a large number of plugins and services to help you protect your WordPress website.
-The first thing you must do is to invest in a secure and trusted WordPress theme and plugins.
+The first thing you must do is invest in a secure and trusted WordPress theme and plugins.
 I strongly recommend you stay away from any free themes or plugins that have only a few users and are not compatible with your version of WordPress.

 Next, you should consider utilizing a backup service like VaultPress or UpDraft, or any other security backup plugin.
 There are both paid and free options, but make sure to carefully review them before deciding to install one.

 You should also install at least one WordPress security plugin.
 I highly recommend both Wordfence and Sucuri.
 While each of those has a basic free version, the paid versions will provide you with more options and flexibility, as well as enhanced website security.

-By following the above steps you will not only make it harder for hackers to penetrate your website, you also make it a lot easier to restore your WordPress website after it got hacked or otherwise compromised.
+By following the above steps you will not only make it harder for hackers to penetrate your website, but you also make it a lot easier to restore your WordPress website after it got hacked or otherwise compromised.

 Using WordPress for Content Creation and Publishing